Critical reaction to 24: Season 2

 In a review of the season, IGN said that "overall the second season moves at a much brisker pace, is definitely topical, contains some excellent performances, and never lets you down in the thrills department."
 Another DVD reviewer said that "I enjoyed season one of this inventive show.
 When I found out it had been picked up for another season, the only question left in my mind was "Will they be able to match the first season?"
 When this season started, I had my answer.
 They surpassed it with flying colors."

 The Kim Bauer subplot received heavy criticism from fans and critics.
 One reviewer said, "Kim's story arc, as she runs from an overheated domestic situation to an escape from the police to a loony's basement bomb shelter—and worse (almost getting eaten by the aforementioned cougar)—operates almost as the comedy relief for an otherwise unrelentingly grim litany of violence and political turmoil that fills the other major plotlines.
 As silly as Kim's escapades are on their own, when placed in context, they are almost necessary to put Jack's solemn mission into sharp relief.
 Of course, you have to treat Kim's story as droll humor for this to work, which may not be the intentions of the producers.
 Fortunately, the rest of the story works pretty well without her."
 PopMatters said that "Definitely less well rounded, much like last season, Kim's annoying storyline stumbles from calamity to calamity.
 Again, she's caught up in serial dangers, so that her box is always about to break out into chaos: dashing about in her tight little top, she's always in dire need of Jack's help (that said, she does eventually come into her own, and proves wholly capable of the sort of "red meat" violence for which her father is infamous)."

-One scene in the premiere of Season Two has become regarded as one of the most memorable and shocking in the entire series.
-The scene involves Jack Bauer bringing a child molester (named 'Marshal Goren') into the CTU offices and shooting him dead.
-Jack Bauer then crouches down and begins inspecting his head.
-Bauer then tells his boss, "I'm going to need a hacksaw".
-The hacksaw line was subsequently parodied in an episode of House.